freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1580.1

-Add three more rows for Toad's actions.
+Next it Toad.
+Add three more rows his actions.

 #### HINTS

-- Add a row for each action
+- Add a row into `character_actions` for each action `Toad` can perform
+- View the data in the `characters` and `actions` table to find the correct id's for the information.
 - Use the `INSERT INTO` and `VALUES` keywords
 - Here's an example: `INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2), (value_1, value_2);`
 - You previously used `INSERT INTO character_actions(character_id, action_id) VALUES(5, 1), (5, 2), (5, 3)`